aliasad24/aliasad24/README.md

 - 💬 Ask me about **JavaScript, html, python**

-- I have created few projects implementing html,js,css using json as my data with Rest API**
+- I have created a few projects implementing html,js,css using json as my data with Rest API**

+- Projects are in a private folder and will be public once graduated

 - 📫 How to reach me **aliasad2003@gmail.com**